 17 Best Lisbon Day Trips

-Sintra is one of the most popular day trips from Lisbon and you’ll quickly understand why once you get there.
+Sintra is one of the most popular day trips from Lisbon, and also one of the most famous attractions in Portugal.
 This mystical mountain town features several stunning castles scattered among the foliage just 30 minutes from the Portuguese capital.

 The brightly colored Pena Palace is the one it’s mainly known for.
 But, there is also the National Palace of Sintra, the Moorish Castle, Monserrate Palace, and Quinta da Regaleira.